JetBrains/amper/anton.makeev/QUESTIONS.md

 - Can a library also have different packaging type (klib, jar) and dependency mechanism could in future be extended to support such dependencies directly?

+- Do we need additional library packaging types (such as WAR?)
+- Consider replacing 'target type' (library/binary) with 'packaging type' (war, jar, framework, app) It could allow extensible list of dependency types (e.g. module could depend on jar, war, framework).

 # Schema/Language